Reid-T-W/ReConnect/README.md

 Developed by: [Rediet Tadesse](https://www.linkedin.com/in/rediet-tadesse-43209013b/)

 ## Installation
-The webapp will be deployed soon, users will then be able to directly access the site with the url that will be provided here
+The webapp is currently not deployed due computational resource issues, but it will be deployed soon.
+Users will then be able to directly access the site with the url that will be provided here

 ## Usage
 ### Report Missing Person